 Nye acknowledged that the Trump administration was devaluing alliances and multilateral institutions, describing Trump’s approach to global initiatives as “narrow and transactional,” but pointed to the Marshall Plan as a precedent where America championed “broad and farsighted” policies.

-(The Korea Foundation)
+Participants at the forum (The Korea Foundation)

 “A different US government might take a different view,” he said, adding that the US was assisting poor countries through a COVID-19 relief plan.